Dog Plays With A Tennis Ball

 Partial CCL ruptures (Grade 1, 2 sprain)

-These are less obvious, but they are the most common type of injuries.
+These are less obvious, but they are a common type of injury.

 Your dog may appear lame with exercise but improves with rest.
 However, the ligament will continue to weaken and the joint will become increasingly unstable.
 Eventually, the ligament will likely rupture completely and lameness will not improve with rest.